DREAM-ODA-OS/IngestionEngine/README.md

 ### Update 19.1.2014:

 * enabled usage with the ODA Client Ingestion Admin T5.
+The Ingestion Engine may now be used either with its lightweight standalone development client, or with the main ODA Client (`https://github.com/DREAM-ODA-OS/ODAClient`)

 * for other updates see Other Updates towards the bottom of the page

 ## Installation and Configuration

 ### Notes
-Note 1: the s/w is meant to be used by members of the DREAM consortium and ESA, therefore some components are not necessarily publicly available.
+0. the s/w is meant to be used by members of the DREAM consortium and ESA, therefore some components are not necessarily publicly available.

-Note 2: The Ingestion Engine has been lightly tested to be launched with django's development server.
+0. The Ingestion Engine has been lightly tested to be launched with django's development server.

 ### Prerequisites